 Responsible travel policy

 Our vision is to contribute to a world where people and wildlife thrive together, using the positive influence of travel to contribute to wildlife conservation and cultural exchange.
-We take a strong stance on what constitutes ethical volunteering, whether it be with wildlife, children, or in communities.
+We take a strong stance on what constitutes responsible travel and ethical volunteering whether it be with wildlife, with children, or in communities.

-We want travellers and volunteers to make informed and ethical choices when it comes to choosing their African travel experience, and be able to join a project where they can achieve their personal goals, and make a long-lasting, positive impact.
+We want travellers and volunteers to make informed and ethical choices when it comes to choosing a responsible African travel experience.
+You will join a project where you can achieve your personal goals and make a long-lasting, positive impact.

 We urge all responsible travellers to do their homework before booking any kind of trip.
-We pride ourselves on only offering projects which we can 100% stand behind.
-Ones that we know inside out, which we have investigated thoroughly, and experienced ourselves.
+We pride ourselves on only offering ethical volunteer projects which we can 100% stand behind.
+Ones we know inside out, that we have investigated thoroughly and experienced ourselves.

 With Conservation Travel Africa, you can be sure you are going to a genuine project, where your presence is truly meaningful.